sakthiinfotec/hive-custom-udf/README.md

 # Hive custom User Defined Function(UDF)

-Hive supports of a lot of built-in SQL-like functions in HiveQL.
+Hive supports plenty of built-in SQL-like functions in HiveQL.
 But just in case, if there is a need to write our own UDF, we can write the same in Java.

 ## Implementation steps